KILPECK : CHURCH OF ST MARY & ST DAVID

 With regards the figures lower down, one of these is a priest who is holding an aspergillum, a holy water sprinkler and the other holds a scourge.
 The arch leading through to the apse, the holiest part of the church, is free from decoration.

-Moving in to the apse, the high altar is tastefully decorated with cross, candlesticks and an open Bible.
+The apse is exquisite!
+The high altar is tastefully decorated with cross, candlesticks and an open Bible.
 There are three windows in the apse, all again with semi circular arches, which have stained glass dating from the late 1840’s restoration with two from Augustus Pugin depicting King David; one showing him playing the harp and one further showing him victorious, carrying the severed head of Goliath.
 A third window depicts the Agnus Dei the Lamb of God.
+There is some fine rib vaulting in the apse, with the ribs converging in to a series of four connected heads.